abongsjoel/react-redux-ts/README.md

   - Setup an interval for a counter (setInterval + useRef + useEffect + clearInterval)
   - Dispatch the recorder's "stop" action

 Next, I add the redux-thunk middleware, create an asynchronous action to fetch events and a reducer for the "fetch events" action.
+Then I used the "connect" function to pass the events array and the "loadUserEvents" dispatch function to the Calendar component.
+Then, I grouped the user events by day and render the Calendar.

 <!--